Simi (singer): 2021–present: To Be Honest and Lost and Found

-To Be Honest is the fourth studio album by the Nigerian singer, Simi, and a follow-up to her current EP, "Restless II" which was launched in 2020.
-The album houses 11 tracks and featurs guest acts such as Fave, Deja, and her husband Adekunle Gold.
-Simi embarked on the "To Be Honest" (TBH) tour, which took her to various international venues, including stops in the USA and the UK.
-The tour was in support of her fourth studio album, and marked a significant moment in her career, showcasing her expanding global reach and connecting with her international fanbase.
+Simi's fourth studio album, To Be Honest, was released in 2022.
+It houses 11 tracks and features guest acts such as Fave, Deja, and her husband Adekunle Gold.
+Simi embarked on the To Be Honest tour, which took her to various international venues in the U.S and UK.
+The tour marked a significant moment in her career, showcasing her expanding global reach and connecting with her international fanbase.
 Her achievement on this studio project stretched to her selection as Spotify EQUAL Africa music program ambassador for July.
-She became the second African artiste after Tiwa Savage, to be named an EQUAL global and EQUAL African artiste.
+She became the second African artiste after Tiwa Savage to be named an EQUAL global and EQUAL African artist.

-In an interview with African Folder, Simi revealed she is working on her fifth studio album.
-According to Simi, her favourite thing about the album is that she had the freedom to make music the way she enjoyed it.
-July 5th.
-2024, Simi released her highly anticipated album, Lost and Found.
-The album features hit singles such as "Men Are Crazy" and "All I Want," receiving praise for its rich fusion of Afro-pop and contemporary R&B. Lost and Found is a reflective body of work, exploring themes of self-discovery, love, and societal issues, further showcasing Simi's evolution as an artist and songwriter.
-The project continues to cement her reputation as one of Nigeria's leading voices in the Afro-pop genre.
+In an interview with African Folder, Simi disclosed that she was working on her fifth studio album, Lost and Found.
+Her favourite thing about the album is that she had the freedom to make music the way she enjoyed it.
+On July 5, 2024, Simi released Lost and Found, which was supported by the singles "Men Are Crazy" and "All I Want".
+The album is a reflective body of work that explores themes of self-discovery, love, and societal issues.